sami-badawi/shapelogic-scala/README.md

 Functional programming ideas have made it into Java 8 and Scala, so much of this work is obsolete and Shapelogic Java is now bit rotted.

 Shapelogic Scala was started in 2016.

-## Status ##

-* Version 0.4.0
-* In alpha, the api is not stable yet
-* ShapeLogic Scala has a simple JavaFX GUI, it can
-  * Load and Save
-  * Invert, make black and white
-  * Undo

 ## Planned features ##